-As at December 31, 2018, \$nil (December 31, 2017 - \$1.1 million) was included in accounts payable and accrued liabilities, net of amounts receivable, which are due to companies controlled by an officer of the Trust.
+As at December 31, 2019, \$nil (December 31, 2018 - \$nil) was included in accounts payable and accrued liabilities, net of amounts receivable, which are due to companies controlled by an officer of the Trust.
 The amounts were non-interest bearing and due on demand.